CTAPP reporting: common issues

 If you need to disassociate a client trust account that is no longer active or not associated with you:

-1. Log in to your My State Bar Profile
+1. Log in to your My State Bar Profile.

-2. Navigate to the CTAPP reporting section
+2. Navigate to the CTAPP reporting section.

-3. Locate the account you wish to disassociate in your list of accounts
+3. Locate the account you wish to disassociate in your list of accounts.

-4. Click on the plus sign (+) on the right-hand side of the screen to expand options
+4. Click on the plus sign (+) on the right-hand side of the screen to expand options.

 This process removes the account from your profile for future reporting periods but maintains the historical record as required.
+Note: Do not add a “close date” to an open trust account to disassociate from it.
+A close date must only be added when the trust account is closed at the financial institution.

 Complete CTAPP Reporting Requirement